abhijeetsharma200/OpenCV-Wiki/G-API-Ideas-towards-OpenCV-5.0.md

 ### Debugging and profiling

 - Dmitry - Debugging accuracy in-pipeline.
 People often ask what's the way to debug accuracy issues with G-API, esp. if it happens inside the pipeline.
 As we gained more experience with it recently, 5.0 should be the right time to summarize the debugging story.

+  - Tolik - practical example.
+What we did is we dumped binary data from operation inputs/outputs.
+Then visualize with Python & compare with reference.
+What did is actually added extra outputs to graph.
+Thinks of assigning names to data objects & querying data afterwards.
+Could be done atop of the existing API.
+More details:
+    - We've had a big pipeline, tried to match its result against a reference.
+Hypotheses:
+      - What if our source produces slightly different data? (a different decode path, etc).
+        - Fed pipeline with a custom source producing reference raw data (taken from the original pipeline).
+      - What if our infers are configured differently?
+        - What if we pass "2nd" infer with the reference data, not with ours?
+Output mismatched with the reference input, found that there was an issue with infer configuration.
+E.g., a wrong preprocessing combination?

+  - Ruslan - we should separate island-level data from backend-level data.
+  - Ruslan - dump data required to produce a certain output (G-API can figure dependencies automatically).
+  - Anatoliy - can we write a pass with readable names?
+Can run this pass & assign names which will be persistent for further queries.

 - Dmitry - Pipeline performance.
 Same as above, a frequently asked feature.
 What we have right now is only ITT which may be not the most user-friendly option (in terms of its UX as well as the data provided in there).

 ### Documentation